 I do not have a mobile number or an email ID.
 How can I create the Pre-registration application?- system

-Answer: You can use your friend/relative’s mobile number or an email ID to login to Pre-registration application.
+Answer: You can use a friend or relative’s mobile number or an email ID to login to Pre-registration application.

 OR